Skip to content

 • Outpatient care centers

-How to become a Urology Nurse
+How to become a urology nurse

-through the Certification Board for Urology Nurses and Associates.
+Pass the Certified Urology Registered Nurse exam through the Certification Board for Urology Nurses and Associates.

-You’re ready to work as a Urology Nurse.
+You’re ready to work as a urology nurse!

-Become a member of a Urology Nurse organization to find career opportunities, learn from your colleagues, and support the profession.
+Become a member of a urology nurse organization to find career opportunities, learn from your colleagues, and support the profession.